compsoc-oe-week/compsoc-oe-week.github.io/content/docs/General/openeuler_container.md

 - You should then see a shell inside your VM
 ## Spawning an openEuler container
 **You can follow these instructions on any Windows or Linux device, including the provided VM, or even your laptop**.

+You may need to install docker on your VM before it's available.
+Instructions can be found [here](https://docs.docker.com/engine/install/ubuntu/).

 1. Put the following into a file called `Dockerfile`:
 ```Dockerfile
 FROM openeuler/openeuler:latest